Atherizz/first-laravel/README.md

-# a simple top up website
+# simple laravel top up website
 with CRUD and payment gateway feature using midtrans